 Respect, responsibility, and compassion.
 These are the touchstones of our entire community at St. Anne’s.
-We believe that an education that does not include fundamental instruction in character development and positive leadership is essential and critical for today's emerging leaders.
+We believe that an education that includes fundamental instruction in character development and positive leadership is essential and critical for today's emerging leaders.

 We strive to equip our students not only with extraordinary competence but also with the drive to serve others and to make a positive difference in the world.
 We cultivate respect for all people, foster taking responsibility for one’s actions and obligations, and model compassion for others through our service projects and our day to day life together.